 If Phase II pathways are sluggish or overwhelmed, Phase I intermediates accumulate and cause cellular damage.
 This is why antioxidants are essential — they protect cells while detox pathways do their work.

-Once the liver packages toxins into bile, bile flows into the intestines for elimination through stool.
-But here’s the catch: if gut motility is slow or the dog is constipated, toxins the liver worked to eliminate get reabsorbed back into circulation through a process called enterohepatic circulation.
+Once the liver packages toxins into bile, the bile flows into the intestines for elimination through stool.
+But here’s the catch: if gut motility is slow or the dog is constipated, the toxins liver worked to eliminate can be reabsorbed back into circulation through a process called enterohepatic circulation.

-Healthy bile flow and regular bowel movements are essential — otherwise, toxins simply recycle back to the liver.
+Healthy bile flow and regular bowel movements are essential.
+Otherwise, toxins simply recycle back to the liver instead of leaving the body.

-This is another reason why gut health must come first.
-With an active leaky gut, detox compounds can trigger inflammatory responses rather than elimination.
-You’re moving toxins around, not out.
+This is another reason gut health must come first.
+When leaky gut is present, detox compounds can trigger inflammatory responses rather than proper elimination.
+In that case, you are moving toxins around, not truly clearing them out.

 Holistic approaches emphasize supporting liver function, not forcing detoxification.